A-Nuru/Udacity-Identify-Customer-Segments-Arvato/README.md

 ## File Descriptions
 There are a iPython notebook and a html file to showcase work related to this project.
-The html file was generated from iPython notebook.
+The html file was generated from iPython notebook.The actual data could not be included due to the terms and conditions of AZ Direct GmbH that prohibits using the data in any other context other than during this Udacity course.

 ## Results